zoonoo/azure-docs.ko-kr/articles/active-directory/governance/entitlement-management-process.md

 ---
-title: Azure AD 자격 관리에서 요청 프로세스 및 전자 메일 알림-Azure Active Directory
+title: Request process and email notifications in Azure AD entitlement management - Azure Active Directory
-description: 액세스 패키지에 대 한 요청 프로세스와 Azure Active Directory 자격 관리에서 전자 메일 알림이 전송 되는 시기에 대해 알아봅니다.
+description: Learn about the request process for an access package and when email notifications are sent in Azure Active Directory entitlement management.
 services: active-directory
 documentationCenter: ''
 author: msaburnley